 Generally, Israeli companies are subject to corporate tax on their taxable income.
 Since 2018, the corporate tax rate has been 23%.
-However, the effective tax rate payable by a company that derives income from an "Approved Enterprise", a "Beneficiary Enterprise" or a "Preferred Enterprise", a "Special Preferred Enterprise", a "Preferred Technology Enterprise" or "Special Preferred Technology Enterprise" as further discussed below, may be considerably lower.
+However, the effective tax rate payable by a company that derives income from an "Approved Enterprise", a "Beneficiary Enterprise" or a "Preferred Enterprise", a "Special Preferred Enterprise" as further discussed below, may be considerably lower.
 See "Law for the Encouragement of Capital Investments" in this Item below.
 Capital gains derived by an Israeli company are generally subject to the prevailing regular corporate tax rate.